 5 Ways To Create a Killer Online Learning Experience For Your Students

-There’s a stigma attached to things that are ‘online’.
-If you admit you got something ‘online’ be it electronics, medication or even a lover, there’s an unwritten expectation that the thing you got was dodgy.
-Like a Louis Vuitton handbag you thought was real but turned out to be a fake.
+We’re not about to sugar-coat anything here: there’s a stigma attached to things that exist ‘online’, including online learning opportunities.
+If you admit you got something online, be it electronics, medication, or even a lover, there’s an unwritten expectation that the thing you got was dodgier than a knock-off Louis Vuitton bag.

 This makes people wary of online education because it’s synonymous with questionable qualifications.
 No one really wants to go to a dentist who got their ‘diploma’ in an online course from the University of Gums.
 That would be a sad life choice.